belkinsa/GrailvilleSouthSideWetlands/notes/timeline.md

 - 21st- Placed a nibbler to the small pond on the data collection side.

 - 28th- It rained that week.

+## September

+- 18th- Places a nibbler on the dock side of the small pond.
+It rained last week.